tolgacatalpinar/UretGAN/README.md

 # Training
 The following row executes the training:
-!python2.7 '[DIR_TO_FILE]/code/main.py' --cfg '[DIR_TO_FILE]/code/cfg/classroom_3stages_color.yml' --gpu 0
+<\br>!python2.7 '[DIR_TO_FILE]/code/main.py' --cfg '[DIR_TO_FILE]/code/cfg/classroom_3stages_color.yml' --gpu 0
 Note that DIR_TO_FILE is the directory of the file - either the original StackGAN-v2's or our model's file- and don't include the file's name in the path.

 # Test Results
 We first trained the StackGAN-v2 with CUB dataset, which was also the dataset of the implementers of StackGAN-v2 has used in their paper results.
 Then, we tested the original architecture with LSUN classroom dataset.
-After getting the results, we tested the same dataset with our three model.
-Since the training time of these models require many hours, we focused on results from small number of epochs.
-In addition to that, we also trained MobileNet-v2 with CelebA dataset.
-The results we obtained are below.
+After getting the results, we tested the same dataset with our model.
+Since the training time of the model require many hours, we focused on results from small number of epochs.
+In addition to that, we also trained MobileNet-v2 with CelebA dataset for performance comparison.
+The corresponding results we obtained are below.

+# Original StackGAN-v2 With CUB Dataset

 # Original StackGAN-v2 With LSUN Classroom Dataset